 Working with data demands tools and services, such as the tools that permit storing, transforming, and accessing data, to name a few.
 These tools and services, however, cannot exist or operate on their own.
 They need to be hosted on a server, such as a cloud, to be able to work with them.

-The sections below comprehensively answers the FAQs about migrating to the cloud that every manager and decision maker at data and analytics teams needs to know.
+The sections below comprehensively answer the FAQs about migrating to the cloud that every manager and decision maker at data and analytics teams needs to know.

 What is cloud in relation to data?